-The Common School Fund held approximately \$84.8 million in debt instruments backed by pooled mortgages, TBAs (to-be-announced federal agency-issued mortgage pools), collateralized mortgage obligations (CMOs), or fixed rate mortgages.
+The Common School Fund held approximately \$67.1 million in debt instruments backed by pooled mortgages, TBAs (to-be-announced federal agency-issued mortgage pools), collateralized mortgage obligations (CMOs), or fixed rate mortgages.
 These securities represent a stream of principal and interest payments from underlying mortgages and consequently, the value of these securities can be volatile as interest rates fluctuate.
 Assets with these characteristics may also be susceptible to prepayment by mortgage holders which may result in a decrease in total interest realized.
 Additionally, the risk of default exits and collateral held may potentially be insufficient to cover the principal due.
-The Common School Fund also held approximately \$7.2 million of asset-backed securities backed primarily by student loan and manufactured housing loan receivables.
+The Common School Fund also held approximately \$8.7 million of asset-backed securities backed primarily by student loan and manufactured housing loan receivables.

-The credit rating of the Common School Fund's investments held at Treasury and using the segmented time distribution method at June 30, 2019 follows.
+The credit rating of the Common School Fund's investments held at Treasury and using the segmented time distribution method as of June 30, 2020, follows.